Rick Strahl's Weblog

 You still need to set up your Azure Trusted Signing, so that part hasn't changed, although by now hopefully the process to set this up might be a little simpler than what I described in my previous post:

-Once you have your Trusted Signing account set up and ready to go, what has changed for the better is the process of how you sign your binaries, which is quite a bit easier and removes much of the hunt and peck for various support tools.
+Once you have your Trusted Signing account set up and ready to go, what has changed for the better is the process of how you sign your binaries on the local machine.
+It's quite a bit easier using dotnet sign as that tool combines everything you need through the single set of tools - except for the Azure CLI which is required for authentication.

 dotnet sign is a dotnet tool that you install via the .NET SDK.
 You need to have the .NET SDK installed to install dotnet sign, as well as the Azure CLI so you can authenticate your Azure account.